I love travelling in Asia. I've visited Cambodia, Laos, Indonesia, Thailand, and the Philippines. I hope you enjoy my articles.

 Almost immediately the citizens were evacuated to the countryside and civil servants, professionals and intellectuals had their possessions taken away.
 These people were sent to the countryside to work in fields as part of an education program.

 Anyone who complained was imprisoned, interrogated, and killed.
-During this regime it is estimated that 1.5 million people died of malnutrition as well as being killed by the Khmer Rouge.
-In 1979 the Vietnamese Army invaded and Pol Pot was overthrown but Cambodia suffered years of famine thanks to their incompetent agricultural policies.
+During this regime, it is estimated that between 1.5 and 2 million people died of malnutrition as well as being killed by the Khmer Rouge.
+In 1979, the Vietnamese Army invaded and Pol Pot was overthrown, but Cambodia suffered years of famine thanks to their incompetent agricultural policies.

-Entering the Killing Fields was a surreal moment just imagining the thousands of people who would have been driven here blindfolded to be killed.
+Entering the killing fields was a surreal moment as I imagined the thousands of people who would have been driven here blindfolded to be killed.
 Some walked from the city to meet their deaths.
-Today this was a garden of sorts but there were still many reminders of its bloody past.
+Today, this was a garden of sorts but there were still many reminders of its bloody past.
 A path led to some palm trees and leaning against one tree was a palm branch.

 “This is palm knife,” said my guide, “These were used to kill people.”
 I looked on in horror and had no idea that palms were so dangerous.
 It just looked like a simple branch.
 “Look closer,” continued my guide, “This edge is razor sharp.
 Farmers use them in the fields to cut crops.

 Not Enough Bullets